May 1, 2015 - September 1, 2015

 - Prerequisite Coursework in Progress: Completion Date: September 1st (If Applicable)

-Only those applicants completing prerequisite courses in spring/summer 2013 whose grades are not verified by CASPA need to complete this section.
+Only those applicants completing prerequisite courses in spring/summer 2015 whose grades are not verified by CASPA need to complete this section.
 The transcript of course grades completed after CASPA application submission should be included in this section.
 All grades/transcripts (unofficial/student transcripts or grade reports are acceptable until official transcript completed) for Spring/Summer coursework must be received by EACPHS by September 1 of application year in order to be considered for admission.

 - Copy of Granted Waiver: 6 Year Prerequisite Science Course Waiver Requirement (If Applicable)